 Biography

-British Mezzo-Soprano Louisa Stuart-Smith is a Samling Artist, a Garsington Opera Alvarez Emerging Artist (2025) and a Josephine Baker Trust Artist.
-She made her Royal Ballet and Opera debut this Autumn singing in Handel’s Giustino in the Linbury Theatre and is currently covering three roles in Tales of Love and Loss at the Royal Ballet and Opera (Olga in Four Sisters, Maid in Making Arrangements and Chorus in The Departure).
+British Mezzo-Soprano Louisa Stuart-Smith is a Samling Artist, an Edinburgh International Festival Rising Star of Voice (2026), a Garsington Opera Alvarez Emerging Artist (2025) and a Josephine Baker Trust Artist.
+She made her Royal Ballet and Opera debut this Autumn singing in Handel’s Giustino in the Linbury Theatre and, most recently, she covered three roles in Tales of Love and Loss at the Royal Ballet and Opera (Olga in Four Sisters, Maid in Making Arrangements and Chorus in The Departure).
 Her recent concert work as a soloist includes performances with the London Mozart Players, Orpheus Sinfonia and the Carnegie Ensemble from the BBC Symphony Orchestra.
-Upcoming, Louisa will sing the roles of Dorabella in Longhope Opera’s Così Fan Tutte and the Crow in Cantata Dramatica’s The Conference of the Birds (Leighton House).
+Upcoming, Louisa will sing the role of Dorabella in Longhope Opera’s Così Fan Tutte and she will sing at the Edinburgh International Festival as a Rising Star of Voice in concerts at Usher Hall and Queen’s Hall.

 Louisa is currently studying at the Guildhall School of Music and Drama for the Artist Diploma in Vocal Performance under the tutelage of Professor Yvonne Kenny.
 Louisa is grateful to be a Sidney Perry Foundation Scholar and to be generously supported by the Worshipful Company of Chartered Surveyors.
 She graduated from the MPerf in Vocal Performance at GSMD with Distinction, during which she held a Guildhall School Trust Scholarship.